 Hisense Brings Next-Gen ULED 8K Mini-LED Series and the World's First 8K Resolution Laser Display Technology Solution to CES 2022

 QINGDAO, China, Jan.
-4, 2022 /CNW/ -- Hisense, a leading global consumer electronics and home appliance company, highlighted its ULED 8K Mini-LED series and 8K resolution Laser display technology solution at the world's top technology event CES 2022.
+5, 2022 /PRNewswire/ -- Hisense, a leading global consumer electronics and home appliance company, highlighted its ULED 8K Mini-LED series and 8K resolution Laser display technology solution at the world's top technology event CES 2022.
 "Technology can change lives.
 Hisense is always dedicated to delivering high performing, high-quality products that exceed consumers' expectations," said Douglas Kern, Senior Director of Marketing for Hisense USA.

 Leveraging extensive product expansion and industry-leading innovation, Hisense achieves exponential sales growth.
 According to Hisense, Hisense Group's revenue exceeded 27 billion dollars in 2021, an increase of more than 20% year-on-year.